sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

-sipsorcery route --from sip:music@iptel.org --to web:9000 --scope --audio-codec opus  # bridge a SIP call to a browser page with an audio-scope video sipsorcery route --from testpattern --to livekit:demo-room --audio-codec opus  # publish into a LiveKit room (creds via --url/--api-key/--api-secret or LIVEKIT_* env) sipsorcery route --from livekit:demo-room --to web --audio-codec opus           # ...and in a SEPARATE process, subscribe to that room and watch it in a browser
+sipsorcery route --from sip:music@iptel.org --to web:9000 --scope --audio-codec opus  # bridge a SIP call to a browser page with an audio-scope video sipsorcery route --from testpattern --to livekit:demo-room --audio-codec opus  # publish into a LiveKit room (creds via --url/--api-key/--api-secret or LIVEKIT_* env) sipsorcery route --from livekit:demo-room --to web --audio-codec opus           # ...and in a SEPARATE process, subscribe to that room and watch it in a browser sipsorcery route --from testpattern --to cloudflare --audio-codec opus          # publish into a Cloudflare Realtime SFU session (creds via --app-id/--token or CLOUDFLARE_APPID/CLOUDFLARE_API_TOKEN) sipsorcery route --from cloudflare:<sessionId> --to web --audio-codec opus       # ...and in a SEPARATE process, pull that session (id printed by the sink) and watch it in a browser

 # Bridge: connect two duplex endpoints BOTH ways (full duplex).
 Where route is directional (--from/--to),
 # bridge is symmetric and order-agnostic. v0.1 endpoints: web (a browser mic+speaker page), agent (an